When is best to travel and how do I avoid busy periods?

 Yes, if you require assistance for your journey you can book Passenger Assist when you're booking your ticket with LNER.

 Alternatively, you can book assistance here.
-All assistance requests must be made by at least 22:00 the day before travel.
+All assistance requests must be made at least 6 hours before your time of travel.
+Where your journey takes place in a morning, we recommended booking by 22:00 the day before travel.

 How do I make a booking for a wheelchair user?